The High Court with Doug Benson

-The High Court with Doug Benson was an American comedy and arbitration-based reality court show presided over by comedian Doug Benson.
+The High Court with Doug Benson is an American comedy and arbitration-based reality court show presided over by comedian Doug Benson.
 The High Court with Doug Benson premiered on Comedy Central on February 28, 2017.
 In each episode Benson judged real cases while under the influence of cannabis.
 This court show also marked the return of Viacom to the court show genre.

 Development

 While pitching the show to Comedy Central, Doug Benson said that the show would be a "court room show and I'm the judge".
 Comedy Central accepted it right away, thinking that Benson's antics would be liked by their audience.
-Benson said the pitch was easiest pitch he had ever made in his career.
+Benson said the pitch was the easiest pitch he had ever made in his career.

 Production

 Benson was under the influence of cannabis during each trial.
 Each episode had a special "guest bailiff", who helped make the final decision on the case during the deliberation, often after smoking from a bong on-air along with Benson.
 All of the cases featured were real and Benson's rulings were real and legally binding.
 The cases in the show were pulled from the Los Angeles County court records, which is a common practice used in other court shows.
 The show's budget had money allotted for Benson to pay the people pleading their cases if necessary.

 The show was recorded in Los Angeles, California, where recreational use of cannabis has been legal since 2016.
 A special ventilation system was added to the deliberation room studio to filter smoke out of the room, so production crew and producers would not be impaired during filming.

 The series was directed by Sharon Everitt, and produced by JASH and Propagate Content.